Set up Pi-Hole for network-wide ad blocking and Unbound for recursive DNS

 Pi-Hole Adlists.

 The most efficient way to block URLs in Pi-Hole is to use an adlist, which is a list of URLs to block en masse.
-(You can also blacklist individual URLs from the Domains section of the UI.)
-Pi-Hole comes with a default adlist that blocks around 300k URLs, but there’s many more adlists curated by the community.
+(You can also blacklist individual URLs by going to Domains on the sidebar.)
+While installing Pi-Hole you had the option of including a default adlist that blocks around 300k URLs, but there’s many more adlists curated by the community that will block many more ads, malware sites, telemetry and tracking.
 Here are the ones I use:

 Once you’ve added all the adlists (and any time you add additional ones), make sure to “update gravity” for the changes to take effect.
 Go to Tools on the navigation bar, click on Update Gravity, and click the big Update button.
 Do not leave the page until the process is done!